ibm-cloud-architecture/refarch-kc/docs/deployments/minikube.md

 curl http://localhost:30626/containers
 ```

-## User interface for demonstration
+## User interface app used for demonstration

 The last app is a web application to expose an user interface to run the demonstration end to end.